Back

 • All VSEs that are not protected by the tariff shield (because they have an electricity meter with a power higher than 36 kVA) as well as all SMEs would benefit from a new electricity buffer.

 • The price reduction induced by the electricity damper would be automatic and directly deducted from the company's electricity bill.
-The state would pay financial compensation to the energy suppliers.
+The State would pay financial compensation to energy suppliers.

-• For VSEs not eligible for the tariff shield as well as all SMEs, the shock absorber would replace the help desk for the payment of electricity bills but they will still be able to benefit from the help desk for their gas bills.
+• For VSEs not eligible for the tariff shield, as well as all SMEs, the shock absorber would replace the electricity bill payment assistance window, but they would still be able to benefit from the assistance window for their gas bills.

 Thus, in 2023, the electricity assistance window will only concern ETIs (intermediate-sized companies) and large companies.